 Step 1 – Earning AMEX Membership Rewards Points

-First of all, I picked up most of my points with the AMEX Explorer Card .
+First of all, I picked up most of my points with the AMEX Explorer Card.
 The remaining points were picked up surprisingly easily through day to day spend.
 The Explorer card earns 2 points per dollar on all categories except for Government spend.
-You’ll find it’s one of the most generous point per dollar spend for any AMEX card.

 Step 2 – Transfer AMEX Membership Rewards Points to Starwood Preferred Guest

 Once you’ve got your points, you’ll first need to transfer them out to Starwood Preferred Guest (SPG).
 American Express points transfer out to SPG Starpoints at a rate of 1 to 0.5, so your 150,000 points convert to 75,000 Starpoints.